arlando/react-gradient-text/README.md

 ```$ npm start```

-Run a webpack dev server
+Runs a webpack dev server

+## New Releases

+- Merges to master force semantic to make a new release and tag a version on github see `.releaserc` file